 Symptoms of an allergic reaction can range from mild and annoying to severe and life-threatening.

-Allergic reactions do not occur the first time a person is exposed to an allergen.
+Allergic reactions may not occur the first time a person is exposed to an allergen.
 A person may become more sensitive to the allergen with each exposure.